What is Intrahepatic Cholestasis of Pregnancy (ICP)?

 ICP poses several risks that are of great concern.
 It is associated with an increased risk of stillbirth (intrauterine fetal demise), preterm labor, fetal distress, respiratory distress, maternal hemorrhaging and meconium passage in utero.
 Please review in more detail below to understand the risks.

 What is the treatment for Intrahepatic Cholestasis of Pregnancy (ICP)?

 Despite the possible outcomes of ICP, proper treatment provides a great degree of reduction in both fetal risk and maternal symptoms.
-With active management that include the two most important factors in the treatment are reducing the bile acids in the bloodstream with the medicine Ursodeoxycholic Acid and delivering the mother as early as lung maturity will allow, often at 36 or 37 weeks gestation.
+With active management that include the two most important factors in the treatment are reducing the bile acids in the bloodstream with the medicine Ursodeoxycholic Acid and delivering the mother as early as lung maturity will allow, often by 37 weeks gestation.
 In cases where bile acids do not respond to treatment, it may be necessary to deliver earlier than lung maturity to protect the child from the possibility of stillbirth.
 Unfortunately there is no cure for ICP, and most treatments are aimed at relieving the itch.
 Some may also help to protect your baby as research has shown with UDCA.

 Ursodeoxycholic Acid (UDCA), also known as Actigall or Ursodiol or Urso is currently the front-line medication for the treatment of ICP.
 UDCA is a naturally occurring bile acid that improves liver function and helps reduce total bile acid concentration in the bloodstream.
 Please view the Treatment page for more information about ICP treatment and management, as well as additional information about UDCA and its use.

 Understand the Increased Risks of Intrahepatic Cholestasis of Pregnancy (ICP)